Vyral/base-template/_posts/2024-04-05-should-you-fix-your-home-before-selling-it.md

 {% include excerpt.html %}

 Should you fix up your home before putting it on the open market?
 If you want to get the most money possible, it’s probably a good idea.
 When buyers inspect your home, small issues can add up.
-While whatever minor issues your property has might not be deal breakers, buyers often assume that if there are a few small things they can see, there are probably other issues they can’t see. **They price this anxiety into their offer, and you might get less money than you wanted as a result.**
+While whatever minor issues your property has might not be deal breakers, buyers often assume that if there are a few small things they can see, there are probably other issues they can’t see. **They price this anxiety into their offer, and you might get less money than you wanted.**

-Instead, I recommend reaching out to a trusted real estate expert like me to give you honest feedback about what is and isn’t worth fixing when selling your home.
+Instead, I recommend contacting a trusted real estate expert like me to give you honest feedback about what is and isn’t worth fixing when selling your home.
 Just give me a call or send an email if you’d like to learn more!